vime-js/vime/packages/core/src/components/providers/youtube/readme.md

 - When the player is `paused`, `seeking` and `seeked` are fired at the same time (in order), because there are no updates between the events from the embed.

-- Chaning the `controls` prop forces the player to reload.
+- Changing the `controls` prop forces the player to reload.

 - You cannot change `playbackQuality` programmatically, YouTube automatically determines the best quality to play.